• Skip to primary navigation

 Click to Expand

-Right-Minded Teamwork is a business-oriented, psychological approach to team building where acceptance, forgiveness, and adjustment are teammate characteristics, and 100% customer satisfaction is the team’s result.
+It is a business-oriented, psychological approach to team building where acceptance, forgiveness, and adjustment are core teammate characteristics, and 100% customer satisfaction is the measurable result.

 2. Team Psychological Goal: Commit to Right-Minded Thinking